The Wisconsin Department of Revenue's Equalization Bureau issues the

 TID Statement of Changes.
 Municipalities and counties use this report to review TID valuation details.

-- Current value of each TID - includes any corrections to the prior year value
+- Each TID's current value - includes any corrections to the prior year value

-- Change in value of each TID - compares the current year to the prior year
+- Each TID's change in value - compares the current year to the prior year

 Definitions of terms in the report

 TID - TID is a geographic area within a municipality created for development or rehabilitation

 TID Base Value - total full market value of all property within the TID when the TID was created

 TID Current Year Value - total full market value of all property within the TID for the current year